letqingbin/JDPlayer/README.md

 # JDPlayer
-A video player for iOS based on AVFoundation,JDPlayer is powerful and easy to integrate in your project.
+A video player written in Objective-C based on AVFoundation framework.
+JDPlayer is powerful and easy to integrate in your project.

 ## Features